 Frequently Asked Questions

-To make a beach scene with resin, you mix various blue and green pigments with resin to create water.
-Also, you can use white alcohol ink mixed with resin to create ocean waves.
+to make a beach scene with resin, mix various blue and green pigments with resin to create water.
+Use white alcohol ink mmixed with white resin to create ocean waves.

 To pour epoxy over sand, the sand must first be mixed with a small amount of epoxy resin to make it tacky.
-Additionally, this helps the sand remain in place when epoxy is poured over sand.
+This helps the sand remain in place when epoxy is poured over the sand.

-The cost of epoxy resin varies depending on the type.
-Also, a typical price of 1 gallon of epoxy resin costs $65.00 dollars.
+The typical price of 1 gallon of epoxy resin costs $65.00 dollars.

-To make resin ocean art, you need a canvas or wood, epoxy resin, and various dyes and pigments to create ocean colors.
+To make resin ocean art, use a canvas, epoxy resin, and various dyes and pigments to create ocean colors.